-The Grants schemes is closed for 2019 due to all funds being allocated.
+The Grants scheme is closed for 2019 due to all funds being allocated.
 New requests will be welcome from 1st April 2020

 KCIL is seeking to help fund items that are designed specifically for disabled or older people to help overcome a particular impairment.
 This could include, for example, a manual wheelchair, bath board, talking clock or watch, or standard domestic equipment to support everyday activities and improve wellbeing, such as an electric tin opener or vacuum cleaner.